 We all experience reality not as it truly is, but filtered through our sensory input.
 This filtered reality is called the phaneron.
 Now, autistic people have been shown to filter out less (arguably redundant) sensory information.Brain anatomy and sensorimotor gating in Asperger’s syndromeSensorimotor Gating Deficits in Adults with Autism This neurological filtering process is called sensory gating.
 So you might argue the experience of reality of autistic people is more “pure”—more unadulterated, which may be why we are more prone to (sensory) overwhelm.
 Imagine all that information that neurotypicals filter out.
 Yes, they call it redundant information, but might it be that neurotypicals deem certain information redundant simply because their brains inevitably filter that information out?
 How then could you deem that information anything other than redundant—assuming you even register it in the first place?

 But even if—or assuming—the sensory experience of autistic people is broader and deeper, we are inevitably constrained by our human senses.
-It’s interesting how our senses shape our reality, while at the same time establishing the boundaries of subjective reality which we have access to.
+It’s interesting how our senses shape our reality, while at the same time establishing the boundaries of subjective reality to which we have access.
 Think for example of a blind person, where one sensory experience is absent and thus plays no role in their subjective reality.
 To better understand how our subjective reality is constrained, think of animals with senses we don’t have—such as magnetoreception—and how that adds to their experience.

 It’s surprising how narrow our experience of reality is.
 Never mind about the senses humans don’t possess.
 The senses we do possess are limited as well.
 Compared to an eagle, our perception is weak, but even if we had eagle eyes, it’s only a small part of the electromagnetic spectrum that is the visible spectrum—the light humans can see.
 The typical human eye responds to wavelengths of approximately 380–740 nanometers, whereas the entire electromagnetic spectrum ranges from 1 picometer (0.001 nanometers) to 100,000 km.
 If that doesn’t say much, the visible spectrum is only 2.3% of the entire electromagnetic spectrum on a logarithmic scale, and 0.0035% on a linear scale!
 But with various detectors, we can absorb gamma rays, X-rays, ultraviolet, infrared, microwaves, and radiowaves, and convert those signals to the visible spectrum, and new worlds open up; by doing this, we can see parts of the universe we couldn’t see before.